nyinyithann/SeqJS/api.md

 **Returns**: <code>Seq</code> - A new sequence.
 **Throws**:

-- <code>TypeError</code> if the existing sequence is null or undefined.
+- <code>TypeError</code> if the existing sequence is null or undefined when invoke via call/apply/bind.

 | Param | Description |